 Concerts, theaters, bars and cabarets are plenty in town.
 The best nightlife districts.

 Avoid driving in the city.
-Traffic is unpredictable and dense in the core districts.
+Traffic is unpredictable and dense in downtown.
 Metro is convenient.

-Roland-Garros, the Marathon and Tour de France are the top sports events in the city.
+Roland-Garros, the Marathon and Tour de France are the top sports events.

-We have a great variety of city and metro maps.
+We have many city and metro maps.
 Pages on sights include their location on the map.

 Combine business and leisure in the city.
 Business trip tips.
 Business facts.